 Our friendship was unconditional and Davey was a true and steadfast very best friend of all time, the likes of who comes along only the once in a lifetime.

 I'm not sure whether he went up or down, nether of us are religious, but we did agree that if there's an afterlife he would let me know about it.
-Seeing that he hasn't, then I can only assume that there's nothing after death; so I better make the best of the little time I've got left, as our elders often remind us, time waits for no man...
+Seeing that he hasn't, I can only assume that there's nothing after death; so we won't be going fishing together and act daft ever again.
+As so many things remind me of him, he's in a way often with me.
+Still, I better try to make the best of the time I've got left, as our elders often remind us, time waits for no man...

 Dave and me - Best of friends together...

-Sometime around 1992 or therabouts - Halcyon days still...
+Sometime around 1992 or thereabouts - Halcyon days still...